ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ## Introduction

-This tutorial demostrates how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
+This tutorial demonstrates how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
 We will use:

 - [Prometheus](https://prometheus.io/) to gather and store data